TarunRaveesh/amFOSS-tasks/README.md

 # _amFOSS-tasks Repo_ - By Tarun Raveesh
-My name's Tarun Raveesh (S1 - CSE A [2020]), I'm a Computer Software cum Hardware enthusiast.
+My name is Tarun Raveesh (S1 - CSE A [2020]), I'm a Computer Software cum Hardware enthusiast.

 I am looking forward to joining The amFOSS Club, have tried to give my best short at these Tasks 😁.
 ## Table of Contents